Skip to menu Skip to content Skip to footer

 QTAC key dates for university study commencing in 2025

 There are several key QTAC application dates that should be marked in your teen’s calendar.
-While specific dates for study commencing in Semester 1 2025 have not been released yet, you can use the rough dates outlined below as an indication.
+The most important and pressing QTAC key dates for Year 12 students wishing to study at The University of Queensland commencing Semester 1, 2025 are as follows:

-• QTAC applications will open in early August 2024.
+• QTAC applications will open on 1 August 2024.

-• UQ’s ATAR Advice online event will be held the Sunday after ATARs are released.
+• UQ’s ATAR Advice online event will be held Sunday 15 December 2024.

 When do QTAC applications close?

-The due date to apply and submit documentation in time for when most offers are released in January 2025 is typically early December 2024.
+The due date to apply and submit documentation in time for when most offers are released on 16 January 2025 is 9 December.
 See the QTAC key dates page for when QTAC applications close for specific offer rounds.

 Always remind your teen to check the entry requirements and due dates for supporting documentation etc. for the specific undergraduate program/s they wish to study, on the institution's website, as these dates can differ.